Here are 11 of the best acoustic guitar tuners, to ensure that your guitar is in tune regardless of the venue, time and situation.

 The clip-on and pedal tuners in this guide can be used for tuning electric guitars, as can any of the ones listed in the Handheld & Desktop section where they have a 1/4″ input.
 If you would like to see a more general guitar tuner guide, which also includes rack-mount tuners, then take a look at the Guitar Tuner Guide on Gearank.com.

 Here are The 11 Best Acoustic Guitar Tuners

 TC Electronic PolyTune Clip

 TC Electronic’s innovative polyphonic tuning allows you to strum the guitar and concurrently tune each string instead of the usual one-string-at-a-time method.
 Thanks to this technology, tuning time is dramatically cut down without sacrificing accuracy or functionality.
-Now this same technology is made available in clip-on format, carrying over the same tuning precision and innovative multi-string tuning but in a more accessible and affordable format.
-This impressive tuner lets you tune your guitar in three ways, polyphonic for quick one strum tuning, traditional chromatic if you prefer to tune by string, and an ultra precise +/-0.02 cents "strobe" tuner mode which is ideal when you are setting up your instrument's intonation.
-One thing that TC Electronic can improve on is the clip mechanism's limited rotation, which makes it a bit harder to get the tuner into certain positions.
+This technology is also available in clip-on format, carrying over the same tuning precision and innovative multi-string tuning but in a more accessible and affordable format.
+This impressive tuner lets you tune your guitar in three ways, polyphonic for quick one strum tuning, traditional chromatic if you prefer to tune by string, and an ultra precise +/-0.02 cents “strobe” tuner mode which is ideal when you are setting up your instrument’s intonation.
+One thing that TC Electronic can improve on is the clip mechanism’s limited rotation, which makes it a bit harder to get the tuner into certain positions.
 Other than that, if you want no less than the best tuning technology then you should get the PolyTune Clip.
-Get the latest price & reviews at Amazon.com.

 Along with other features, these all have built-in microphones so they can be used for tuning acoustic guitars and other acoustic instruments.